camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 * Create Batch Set Variables
 * Create Batch Correlate Messages

-The specific GRANT and REVOKE permissions "Create Batch …" precede over the general "Create" permission.
+GRANT and REVOKE authorizations with "Create Batch …" permissions precede over Create.

 ## Default Read Variable Permissions
 When the `enforceSpecificVariablePermission` process engine configuration is enabled, in order to read variables, the user needs to be granted with the following permissions: